Trump's Survey Asking Americans That Supported Him What He Should Prioritize

 The other section deals with more general topics that survey respondents feel should be dealt with next.
 The question posed is: "What issue(s) do you think is most important for this administration to focus on?"
 Once more, respondents are allowed to choose as many of the options as they feel apply, which include things like:

-After that a respondent is allowed to enter any additional comments and suggestions that they have to "Make America Great Again," and a respondent is required to register in his or her name, state, zip code, and email address to submit the survey.
+After that, a respondent can enter any additional comments and suggestions that they have to "Make America Great Again," and a respondent is required to register in their name, state, zip code, and email address to submit the survey.

-Of course, entering in one's email serves a subscription to future White House messages and alerts, so this survey is serving as a critical subscription channel for the White House at this time.
+Of course, entering in one's email serves as a subscription to future White House messages and alerts, so this survey serves as a critical subscription channel for the White House.

 How it Will Be Received

-From a neutral standpoint, it is clear that this survey with be received with both vitriol and disgust as well as with genuine respect and adoration.
+From a neutral standpoint, it is clear that this survey with be received with both abuse and disgust and genuine respect and adoration.

-As a result, the Left may feel that this survey, which is a rather simple apparatus, is merely another jab at their pride while the Right may feel emboldened by what the study represents as victories that the Trump Administration has achieved.
+As a result, the Left may feel that this survey, a relatively simple apparatus, is merely another jab at their pride.
+In contrast, the Right may feel encouraged by what the study represents as victories that the Trump Administration has achieved.